 - Undergraduate Open Admissions Policy

 University of Phoenix welcomes any student who has completed high school or earned a GED, providing access to higher education to those who otherwise might not have it.
 With hands-on orientation support, and innovative teaching and learning resources, we help these students succeed.

 Our educational model is effective in helping students succeed in college, especially those who are underprepared.
 Test scores show that students entering University of Phoenix often begin with lower skills in the general education areas of critical thinking, reading, writing and math.
 But by the time they graduate, they perform at levels comparable to graduating seniors from conventional four-year colleges and universities—meaning they improve in those skills at a greater rate than students at other colleges.

 - Graduation Team

-Every newly enrolled student at University of Phoenix is assigned a Graduation Team comprised of an enrollment advisor, a finance advisor and an academic advisor.
+Every newly enrolled student at University of Phoenix is assigned a Graduation Team comprised of an enrollment representative, a finance advisor and an academic advisor.
 The Graduation Team actively supports the student throughout his or her University of Phoenix experience, providing the coaching, resources and tools necessary to ensure academic success.

 - Career Services

 We created Phoenix Career Services interactive online career portal because we want our students to succeed outside the classroom.
 Our new online career services center offers resources to help students make an impact on their field of choice.